catherinepope/papermod/content/posts/the-sorrows-of-satan.md

 ---
 date: "2009-05-07T17:45:43+01:00"
 draft: false
-title: "The Sorrows of Satan"
+title: "The Sorrows of Satan by Marie Corelli"
 tags: ["Victorian", "fiction"]
 category: ["Books"]
 description: "A review of Marie Corelli's bizarre 1895 novel 'The Sorrows of Satan,' featuring a Faustian pact with the devil and a thinly disguised self-portrait.
 Discover Corelli's narcissistic attack on critics and New Woman novelists through this extraordinary Victorian bestseller."